nomed/gitlab-ce/doc/user/project/merge_requests/fast_forward_merge.md

-When the fast-forward merge ([`--ff-only`](https://git-scm.com/docs/git-merge#git-merge---ff-only)) setting is enabled, no merge commits will be created and all merges are fast-forwarded, which means that merging is only allowed if the branch could be fast-forwarded.
+When the fast-forward merge ([`--ff-only`](https://git-scm.com/docs/git-merge#git-merge---ff-only)) setting is enabled, no merge commits will be created and all merges are fast-forwarded, which means that merging is only allowed if the branch can be fast-forwarded.

 When a fast-forward merge is not possible, the user is given the option to rebase.